-KM&M's practice in the fields of entertainment, sports, and arts uniquely combines services in the traditional facets of labor and employment law with a highly specialized leadership role in entertainment industry labor relations.
+KM&M's practice in the fields of entertainment, sports, and the arts uniquely combines services in the traditional facets of labor and employment law with a highly specialized leadership role in entertainment industry labor relations.
 This dynamic practice includes:

-- Counseling and representing employers operating broadcast television, cable television and radio networks, theatre producers and producers for broadcast, cable and public television and the Internet concerning all issues arising from the employment of performers, writers, directors and technical personnel;
+- Counseling and representing employers operating broadcast television, cable television and radio networks, theatre producers and producers for broadcast, cable and public television and the Internet concerning all issues arising from the employment of performers, writers, directors, and technical personnel;

-- Negotiating collective bargaining agreements on behalf of networks, stand-alone stations and independent producers covering programming produced for network television, public television, cable television, radio, the emerging world of digital cable and convergent television-Internet technologies;
+- Negotiating collective bargaining agreements on behalf of networks, stand-alone stations, and independent producers covering programming produced for network television, public television, cable television, radio, the emerging world of digital cable, and convergent television-Internet technologies;

 - Representing clients in the fields of professional and collegiate sports, as well in the broadcasting of sporting events, in matters ranging from negotiating key employment contracts and collective bargaining agreements to representing management interests in labor arbitrations and National Labor Relations Board proceedings;

-- Handling labor and employment matters for enterprises devoted to music, theater, dance, children's programming and public television.
+- Handling labor and employment matters for enterprises devoted to music, theater, dance, children's programming, and public television.

 KM&M's clients in the fields of entertainment, sports and arts include: Viacom Inc.; Viacom Media Networks (MTV, Nickelodeon, VH1, CMT, TV Land, Spike TV, Nick Jr., LOGO, Comedy Central); CBS; NBC Universal; Lifetime Television; Broadway Television; Warner Music Group (Warner Brothers, Atlantic and Elektra Records); Sesame Workshop; The Jim Henson Company; Thirteen-WNET New York/New Jersey Public Television; WETA Washington Public Television; WGBH Boston Public Television; Connecticut Public Broadcasting, Inc.; WOR Radio; WQXR Radio; NPR; NYC Public Radio; New York Yankees; Jazz at Lincoln Center; the American Ballet Theatre; and the Metropolitan Opera.